Pujas

 Offering to the Spiritual Guide

-Customarily the 10th and 25th of each month
+Customarily the 10th & 25th each month

 Wishfulfilling Jewel w/tsog offerings